What is a Bitcoin Exchange?

 How It Works

 Centralized exchanges operate like traditional brokerages.
-You create an account, verify your identity (KYC), and deposit money.
-The exchange then holds your fiat currency in bank accounts and your bitcoin in custody.
-When you place a buy or sell order, the exchange matches you with a counterparty and executes the trade, holding both sides' funds.
-Decentralized exchanges use smart contracts to let you trade directly with other users without a third party holding funds.
-DEXs provide more privacy and self-custody but are more complex to use and have lower liquidity than centralized exchanges.
+You create an account, verify your identity through KYC, link a bank account, and deposit funds.
+The exchange holds your fiat in bank accounts and your bitcoin in custody.
+When you place an order, the exchange matches you with a counterparty and updates internal balance records.